qwerfd2/pianista-server/README.md

 Apple and Facebook login methods, since there's no way to get the tokens.

 League lobbies that contains more than 1 real player, since this is a server meant to run locally.

-League daily rewards, since there is no way to change it to something other than music points, which is removed.

 Security and efficiency (I mean it)